About Active Listening Skills

 Who needs this training?

-Anyone in any sector backgroud can benefit from taking this course.
+Anyone in any sector background can benefit from taking this course.
 It is an important skill to have in every role, that can be carried through life.

 What are the main points covered?